-Steps 9 For more details about the product and how to configure features, click Help or press F1.
+Steps • For more details about the product and how to configure features, click Help or press F1.

 - Right-click a Master NGFW Engine and select Edit Master NGFW Engine.
-The Engine Editor opens. - 2) In the navigation pane on the left, select Interfaces > Interface Options. - 3) In the Interface Options pane that opens on the right: - a) From the Primary control IP address drop-down list, select the primary control IP address for communications with the Management Server.
+The Engine Editor opens. - 2) In the navigation pane on the left, select Interfaces > Interface Options. - 3) In the Interface Options pane that opens on the right: - a) From the Primary control IP address drop-down list, select the primary control IP address that the Master NGFW Engine uses for communications with the Management Server.